Search CrowdRx

 When a needs assessment of a predetermined MCI requires additional resources, a mobile ER trailer is an option to provide high-quality, efficient, cost-effective, and advanced medical care that is comparable to treatment offered in the closest emergency room.

 Most patients can be managed in the mobile trailer throughout their emergency treatment course while a few may need transport for definitive care at a tertiary care facility.
-Even those patients who need transport can be sufficiently stabilized in the mobile trailer given its capability to provide for aggressive and advanced medical care directly on-site.
+Even those patients who need transport can be sufficiently stabilized in the mobile trailer given its capability to provide aggressive and advanced medical care directly on-site.
 Some mobile trailers are configured to have small OR suites to offer surgical procedures ranging from appendectomies to splenectomies.
 The following six features methods can enhance the quality of medical care offered in the prehospital field by providing a mobile ER trailer as opposed to the current standard quo of a finish line tent or transport to a local hospital:

 1. Controlled environment for emergency care